cpanel/elevate/docs/index.md

 This upgrade will potentially take 30-90 minutes to upgrade all of the software.
 During most of this time, the server will be degraded and non-functional.
 We attempt to disable most of the software so that external systems will re-try later rather than fail in an unexpected way.
 However there are small windows where the unexpected failures leading to some data loss may occur.

+**DISCLAIMER:** We do not guarantee the functionality of software in this repository, and we provide it on an experimental basis only.
+You assume all risk for any software that you install from this experimental repository.
+Installation of this software could cause significant functionality failures, even for experienced administrators.

 Good Luck!

 * [Report bugs here](https://github.com/cpanel/elevate/issues)